Sgt. John G. Kolesar Jr.

 | Sgt.
 John G. Kolesar Jr. was

+Clinton High School.
 While he was a child,

 during the 1920s, his mother passed

 Like many young men of his age, John knew that it was just a matter of time before he was drafted.
-During August 1940, to fulfill his military obligation, John joined the Ohio National Guard's H Tank Company headquartered the armory in Port Clinton.
+In August 1940, to fulfill his military obligation, John joined the Ohio National Guard's H Tank Company headquartered the armory in Port Clinton.